CitizensCode/CitizensCodeBlog/_posts/2015-11-21-moving-25000-syrian-refugees.md

 <blockquote>"The strategic plan envisages 5-6,000 refugees being airlifted from Amman, Jordan, every week, between Dec.
 1-31.
 The plan suggests 900 passengers a day will arrive on three flights to Montreal and Toronto."</blockquote>

-The flight path between Amman the Toronto (the further of the two) is about 9,400 kilometres, as shown below:
+The flight path between Amman and Toronto (the further of the two) is about 9,400 kilometres, as shown below:

 ![The flight path from Amman, Jordan to Toronto, Canada.](/images/201511/refugeeflightpath.png)
 <span class="imagecaption"><strong>The flight path from Amman, Jordan to Toronto, Canada.</strong> Image courtesy of Google Earth.</span>